schoolofcities/urban-data-storytelling/urban-data-analytics/openstreetmap/openstreetmap.md

 Downloaded a big XML file?
 You'll need tools to parse it.
 I use [`osm2pgsql`](https://osm2pgsql.org/) for PostgreSQL, but many others exist: [`osmium`](https://osmcode.org/osmium-tool/) for format conversion, [`ogr2ogr`](https://wiki.openstreetmap.org/wiki/OGR) for other spatial formats, or [OSRM](https://project-osrm.org/) for routing.

 ### Querying with Python

-The Overpass API is great for one-off queries, but sometimes you need to run a set of repetitive queries across many locations or with different variables.
+The Overpass API website is great for one-off queries, but sometimes you need to run a set of repetitive queries across many locations or with different variables.
 In that case, we can use Python.

 ```python
 import json